How to Make an Easy Homemade All-Natural Deodorant | Without Baking Soda

 Materials

-- 2 tablespoons arrowroot powder
+- 4 – 5 tbsp arrowroot powder

-- Optional: 2 tbsp beeswax
+- 2 tbsp beeswax optional

 Instructions

-- Measure 2 tbsp of coconut oil, beeswax, and shea butter each, and add thes to the heat-resistant bowl.
+- Add 2 tbsp of coconut oil, and 2 tbsp of shea butter, to the heat-resistant bowl.
+Let them melt slowly until they form a smooth liquid consistency.

 Notes